abitabir/yordevs-quiz-night-2023/README.md

 ## Part 2: CSS

-1. In the following HTML and CSS code blocks, what is the hex code for the body class?
+1. Meet the Yordevs duck's distant cousin.
+In the following HTML code block containing internal CSS, what hex code represents the colour of the body class?

    ```HTML
    <!DOCTYPE html>